phaserjs/phaser/README.md

 * BitmapData.copyTransform allows you to draw a Game Object to the BitmapData, using its `worldTransform` property to control the location, scaling and rotation of the object.
 You can optionally provide
 * BitmapData.drawGroup now uses the new `copyTransform` method, to provide for far more accurate results.
 Previously nested Game Objects wouldn't render correctly, nor would Sprites added via `addChild` to another Sprite.
 BitmapText objects also rendered without rotation taken into account, and the Sprites smoothing property was ignored.
 All of these things are now covered by the new drawGroup method, which also handles full deep iteration down the display list.
 * Added the following new constants: `Phaser.TOP_LEFT`, `Phaser.TOP_CENTER`, `Phaser.TOP_RIGHT`, `Phaser.MIDDLE_LEFT`, `Phaser.MIDDLE_CENTER`, `Phaser.MIDDLE_RIGHT`, `Phaser.BOTTOM_LEFT`, `Phaser.BOTTOM_CENTER` and `Phaser.BOTTOM_RIGHT`.
+* Rectangle.getPoint is a new method that returns a point based on the given location constant, such as `Phaser.BOTTOM_LEFT`.
+It returns the same result as calling `Rectangle.bottomLeft` (etc) but unlike those getters you are able to provide your own Point object.

 ### Updates